Get Started with Cisco Optical Network Planner

 Step 3

-Enter the registered email ID in the Forgot Password page, and click Continue.
+Enter your registered email address in the Forgot Password page, then click Continue.

-A verification code is generated and sent to the registered email ID.
+A verification code is generated and sent to the registered email address.

 Step 4

-Enter the verification code, new password and confirm password, and click Continue.
+Enter the verification code, new password, and confirmation of your new password, then click Continue.

 Sign out from Cisco ONP

-Use this task to sign out of Cisco ONP.
+Use this procedure to sign out of Cisco ONP.

 Procedure